clarksville

 Free Things to Do in Clarksville, TN

-Free things to do in Clarksville, TN.
-Clarksville is a beautiful place to live, explore and visit.
+If you are planning a visit to Middle Tennessee, Clarksville is not to be missed.
+Just a short 30-45 minute drive north of Nashville, Clarksville is a beautiful place to live, explore and visit.
+If you enjoy hiking, reading, the arts, live music, animals, local farmer’s markets or antiques, there is something for everyone.
 Our once small town has evolved into a city that’s rich with activity, and so much to do outdoors.
 What’s great is that many of the best things to do here are absolutely free.

 Parks and Green Spaces